cfengjin/spring-and-autumn/README.md

 # 春秋 Spring and Autumn
-A collection of texts about the things I've learned.
+A collection of some of the things I've learned.